 The ELGs apply to WWTPs that:

-- receive less that 500 kL of wastewater per day;
+- receive less than 500 kL of wastewater per day

 - do not discharge into a pristine environment, or a lake, or a wetland.

 Based on these criteria, the ELGs apply to nearly half of the Level 2

 (EPA-regulated) WWTPs in Tasmania and to all Level 1 (council-regulated) WWTPs that discharge to waterways.
 All WWTPs to which the ELG applies must achieve the given effluent quality standards within reasonable timeframes.

 The EPA must be consulted where the ELGs do not apply, to determine site-specific effluent quality requirements.

 Further information on determining site-specific emission limits is provided in the Regulatory Framework for Sustainable Discharge of Treated Wastewater from Level 2 WWTPs.